openintents/filemanager/FileManager/readme.txt

 - Bookmarks of folder locations (Google Code-In task by Matěj Konečný)
 - Details dialog shows size of folder contents (Google Code-In task by philip9)
 - Fixed bug with details dialog on API 7 and earlier (Google Code-In task by phlip9)
+- Fixed bug with More option (issue 330, Google Code-In task by Matěj Konečný)

 ---------------------------------------------------------
 release: 1.1.6